hplt-project/HPLT-textpipes/README.md

 # HPLT TextPipes

-This repository contains code and description of how [HPLT v4 datasets](https://hplt-project.org/datasets/v4.0) were created.
+This repository contains code and description of how text and metadata extraction for [HPLT v4 datasets](https://hplt-project.org/datasets/v4.0) was done.

-TDB: fix the link above, add relevant links
+TBD: fix the link above, add relevant links

 ## Install on LUMI
 Load the required LUMI modules: